-As I threatened promised earlier, this is a look the other book I did as pre-separated art.
+threatened promised earlier, this is a look at my other book done as pre-separated art.
 Owly was done after Honest Andrew and this time I wanted to work with watercolor instead of pencil.

 Owly was a three-color book (I made certain this time).
 I stretched three sheets of watercolor paper (one for each “color”) and transferred the line drawings (same drawing, three times) and registration marks for the first spread in the book.
 I then painted one page for each color (as described in the previous post).

 I stretch because it keeps the paper perfectly flat, with no buckling, no matter how wet the paper gets.
 There a couple methods for stretching.
 I use ¼” tempered masonite – tempered on both sides.
 The surface of un-tempered masonite will fray when the tape is removed.

 I use un-reinforced 3” brown paper tape, the kind you wet with a sponge, to fix the wc paper to the board:

 The paper is soaked in cold water for about 10 minutes.
 Then it gets sandwiched between two layers of paper towels:

 The paper should be patted dry.
 This is very important, because the tape won’t adhere well if the paper is too wet.

 Put the paper on the masonite.
 Wet the pieces of tape and put them 1 inch on the paper and 2 inches on the board.
 With your palm, rub down the tape for a minute (each piece as you apply them), working out any air underneath:

 Here is a close up of the taping and the dry, stretched paper: